Surfer12/microarch_lab/labs/lab2/current_files/goose-4.md

 RO
-Let’s add more truth table to kmap transformation visuals and demonstrations as well as interactive react components
+Let's add more truth table to kmap transformation visuals and demonstrations as well as interactive react components

 I'll create a comprehensive suite of artifacts that demonstrate the truth table to K-map transformation with interactive and visualization components.